-In order to improve the management of Burkina Faso's Ancient Ferrous Metallurgy Sites and thus promote their conservation, training is being provided to the sites' local management committees.
+In order to improve the management of Burkina Faso's Ancient Ferrous Metallurgy Sites and thus promote their conservation, training was provided to the Sites' local management committees.

 The aim of #SOSAfricanHeritage is to contribute to preserving independent and sustainable organisational structures at African World Heritage Sites and Biosphere Reserves with the participation of civil society as well as to secure spaces dedicated to education for global citizenship, sustainability and cultural diversity.

 The World Heritage Site consists of five sub-areas in different provinces of Burkina Faso and includes a total of 15 preserved furnaces, several furnace structures, mines and traces of dwellings that provide information about the millennia-old iron smelting in Africa.
 The furnaces are shaft furnaces built of clay or stones, approximately 50 to 220 cm high, which were used for iron extraction.

 The sites are an outstanding example of the diversity of traditional iron ore smelting methods in Burkina Faso.
 Their development had a major impact on African history from the 8th century BC on.
 Since the 11th century AD, iron smelters developed into mass production sites of which remaining furnaces bear witness to this day.
 The furnaces are for the most part nearly completely preserved and vary in shape and design.
 Traces of the processing of iron ore with huge accumulations of slag can still be seen today.
 Through the continuation of traditional rites and social practices, blacksmiths still play an important role in the village communities of Yamané, Kindibo and Douroula, where some of the preserved furnaces are located.